design-group/ignition-mes-architecture-template/README.md

 	COMPOSE_PROJECT_NAME=<project-name>
 	```

-	or if you are using trafik as a reverse proxy, set the `.env` file to:
+	or if you are using traefik as a reverse proxy, set the `.env` file to:

 	```sh
 	COMPOSE_PATH_SEPARATOR=: